marc2o/Markdown-Narrative-Scripting/readme.md

 This is a very simple _Markdown Narrative Scripting_ (short MDNS) engine.
 More of a proof-of-concept than anything else.
 I wanted something like [Ink](https://github.com/inkle/ink), but even simpler.

-The demo illustrates how this is intended to be used.
+The `demo/` files illustrate how this is intended to be used.

 ## Writing Narrative Scripts